 Choose Thailand if you want a laid-back holiday, where you can just relax on the beach.
 Thailand is also best for spiritual attractions, from ancient temples to yoga retreats.

 You made it to the end of the post, so have you made your decision?
 Are you going to go to Vietnam or Thailand?
 Or will you make the time to visit both?
-If you have any questions or any additions to this post, let us know in the comments below.
+If you have any questions shout via email or Instagram.

 ♥ Happy mindful adventures, Jane & Stephen